 I arrived in Bangor, Wales, by train and took the bus to Beaumaris, passing through the village of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 Not kidding.

 Contrived for marketing purposes in the 1860s, the village’s place-name is the second longest in the world.
-Translated, it means “the Church of St. Mary in the hollow of white hazel near the rapid whirlpool and the Church of St. Tysilio by the red cave.”
+Translated, it means “the Church of Saint Mary in the hollow of white hazel near the rapid whirlpool and the Church of Saint Tysilio by the red cave.”
 Locally, its called Llanfair PG.

 Built on flat land, its walls and moat are beautifully symmetric, like a perfect sandcastle.
 War in Scotland, however, changed the king’s priorities, so he shifted his resources.
 Construction of the “The Greatest Castle Never Built” stopped in 1330.
 Though unfinished, it’s a massive structure and a UNESCO World Heritage Site.